We all want the best equipment, but don’t want to pay too much for it.

 Many first stages don’t have that possibility.
 When the medium pressure isn’t good you have to open them and add or remove washers or even a spring to adjust that.
 That’s not a thing you go do when you find out the medium pressure isn’t good in between 2 dives, on a boat or so.

-The only disadvantage of the Mares set is that it isn’t a DIR set.
-So not ideal for cave and wreck diving.
-The second stage can’t be opened without a screwdriver, so not very easy to service under water in a cave or wreck.
+The only disadvantage of the Mares set is that the second stage can’t be opened without a screwdriver, so not very easy to service or clean out under water.
+I especially don’t like that during a cave or wreck dive.

 That’s why I have a separate set for cave and wreck diving.